MicrosoftDocs/fabric-docs/docs/data-factory/dataflows-gen2-overview.md

 ### Export your Dataflows Gen1 queries and Import them into a Dataflows Gen2

-You can now export queries in both Datalfows Gen1 and Gen2 authoring experience and save them to a PQT file you can then import into a Gen2 dataflows.
+You can now export queries in both Dataflows Gen1 and Gen2 authoring experience and save them to a PQT file you can then import into a Gen2 dataflows.
 For more information please refer to [Export and Import Power Query Templates](./dataflows-gen2-monitor.md).

 ## Next steps